 The French crepe, or simply “crepe,” is a thin, delicate pancake that has been a staple of French cuisine for centuries.
 The origins of the crepe can be traced back to the ancient Celts, who would make a simple batter of flour, water, and eggs and cook it on a hot stone.
-This early version of the crepe was known as a “galette” and was primarily a food of the poor.
+This early version of the crepe was known as a “galette”.

 The crepe as we know it today began to take shape in the Middle Ages, when it became a popular dish among the Bretons in northwest France.
 The Bretons would make crepes using buckwheat flour, which was a staple crop in the region.
 These crepes, known as “galettes de sarrasin,” were typically filled with savory ingredients such as cheese, ham, and eggs.

 It wasn’t until the 19th century that sweet crepes, made with wheat flour and filled with ingredients like sugar, butter, and fruit, became popular.
 The crepe became a favorite of the Parisian bourgeoisie and was often served as a dessert in fancy restaurants.